 Her instructions were simple.
 Place a “drippy”, not soaking, wet towel on top of the dresser covering the entire top.
 Allow it to sit for 2-3 hours.
 After about 2 hours I couldn’t stand it, I had to go and see if the method was working.
 I removed the towel and placed my scraper underneath the veneer on one of the corners.
 Bam, the veneer and the green adhesive lifted right up as soon as I placed the scraper underneath.
 I was so stoked!
 (I was so excited at how easy the veneer lifted off, I forgot to take a picture, sorry!).

 It did take some time, there were certain spots that were a little more challenging.
-I had to apply the drippy towel to these areas and allow to soak for about a half hour or so.
+I had to apply the drippy towel to these areas and allow them to soak for about a half-hour or so.
 Lookie at the beautiful wood underneath!
 This was so WORTH the work!

-I gave the top and the drawer fronts a good sanding with 120 grit sandpaper.
-I then followed up with 220 grit for a smooth finish.
+I gave the top and the drawer fronts a good sanding with 120 grit sandpaper and followed up with 220 grit for a smooth finish.
 I decided I wanted the two-toned look for the dresser.
-I have seen so many of these on Pinterest and absolutely LOVE the raw wood being exposed.
+The raw wood exposed would be beautiful!

 I had a jar of Dixie Belle Caviar that I had not used.
 A deep, rich black.
-I knew this would be a perfect color to really make the wood pop!
+This would be a perfect color to really make the wood pop!
 I painted the dresser, the trim of the drawers and the mirror frame.
-I then distressed HEAVILY with 120 grit sandpaper to give it old, worn out look.
+The distressing was done using my sandpaper.

-I decided to use a clear wax to seal the piece.
-I used Dixie Belle’s Best Dang Wax over all the black painted areas.
+I decided to use clear wax to seal the piece.
+Dixie Belle’s Best Dang Wax was used over all the black painted areas.
 On the exposed wood, I used a light coat of Polycrylic.

 I found this gorgeous hardware at Hobby Lobby for 50% off.
 It really complimented the raw wood and the antique character of the dresser.